 The Best Coffee Shops In Hoi An

-The weird thing is that as well as grabbing a steaming cup of coffee to help them fire up first thing in the morning.
-In Vietnam, many also drink coffee at night.
-The coffee shops in Hoi An do a pretty good trade in the morning.
-But when the sun goes down, they really start to buzz.
-Just when all the western tourists start heading for their favourite bars and pubs.
-The local cool kids are hanging out in coffee shops, along with just about everyone else in town.
+One thing to consider is that while the Vietnamese are prone to grabbing a steaming cup of coffee to help them fire up first thing in the morning, many also drink coffee at night.
+Coffee shops in Hoi An make a pretty good trade in the morning, but when the sun goes down, is when they come alive.
+Around the time Western tourists are heading to their favourite bars and pubs, the local cool kids are found hanging out in coffee shops, music blaring, and cà phê sữa flowing.

-- Where to Find the Best Coffee in Hoi An?
-Uy Viet Coffee Bean – Best Local Coffee
+- Where to Find the Best Coffee Shops in Hoi An

 - Faifo Coffee – Best View